This page helps you to fill out the document for the public consultation on the review of the EU copyright rules.

 Please provide your name to make your voice count.

 The finished document will be sent to your email address.
+We can send you the finished document by email.
 Your email address and all other input will not be used except for sending you the finished document.

 In the interests of transparency, organisations (including, for example, NGOs, trade associations and commercial enterprises) are invited to provide the public with relevant information about themselves by registering in the Interest Representative Register and subscribing to its Code of Conduct.